MOACChain/moac-core/README.md

 ## MOAC Pangu 0.8

+This release is for MOAC project Pangu 0.8.1:
+Release Date: 04/18/2018

+* The network ID changed to 99 (mainnet) and 101 (testnet) to adopt the EIP155 specification.
+* Fixed a previous "no data attached" issue in contract deploying.
+* Added config file vnodeconfig.json.

-This release is for MOAC project Pangu 0.8.
+This release is for MOAC project Pangu 0.8.0:

 Release Date： 3/31/2018